ProCredit Bank: Ownership

 The shares of the bank are held in full by the Frankfurt-based ProCredit Holding.
 This is a public-private partnership and the parent company of the ProCredit banks.
 The most important owners of the ProCredit Holding are Zeitinger Invest GmbH together with ProCredit Staff Invest GmbH & Co KG.

 Other important shareholders are the German state development bank Kreditanstalt für Wiederaufbau (KfW) and the International Finance Corporation (IFC, a member of the World Bank Group) as well as the Dutch DOEN Foundation.
 In addition, various long-term and development-oriented investment companies are shareholders in the holding.

 Banking supervision

-Since the issuing of the banking license for the ProCredit Bank in Germany, the ProCredit Holding banks worldwide is under the consolidated supervision of the Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht, BaFin) and the Deutsche Bundesbank.
+Since the issuing of the banking license for the ProCredit Bank in Germany, the ProCredit Holding banks worldwide are under the consolidated supervision of the Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht, BaFin) and the Deutsche Bundesbank.
 Holding-wide risk management and standardized reporting for all countries were set up in accordance with German regulatory requirements.